Click the buttons to see which countries at risk for Yellow Fever transmission in Africa, and South America.

-Next come the other most common infections.
-Typhoid fever (from Salmonella Typhi) and Hepatitis A. These come from contaminated food and water, and pretty much every area on Earth with the exception of USA, Canada, Western Europe and Scandinavia, Australia, New Zealand, Japan and Antarctica, has an increased risk of these illnesses.
+Typhoid and Hepatitis A infections come from contaminated food and water.
+With the exception of USA, Canada, Western Europe and Scandinavia, Australia, New Zealand, Japan and Antarctica, pretty much every other area on Earth has an increased risk of these illnesses.

-After this comes Malaria.
-Since there’s no vaccination for this, your most important line of defence comes from mosquito bite prevention.
-Yes..
-I know, laughable at best if you’re a walking talking mosquito magnet like myself.
+Malaria, a mosquito-borne disease, has no vaccination, but you can take prophylaxis to reduce your risk.
+Mosquito bite prevention is crucial, so use repellents, wear appropriate clothing, and sleep under mosquito nets.
+Yes… I know, laughable at best if you’re a walking talking mosquito magnet like myself.
 But every less bite is helping you avoid the risk of Malaria and other mosquito borne viruses.
 If you’re going to a really Malaria prone area, it can be worth taking prophylaxis that prevents your risk of contracting it even if you are eaten alive.
-Read here for more.

-- People travelling for more than 30 days to a rabies endemic region
+- People traveling to rabies-endemic regions for more than 30 days

-I think (and the Medical Journal of Australia thinks) that these aren’t good enough.
-In a small study of 65 people that sought treatment in Australia after rabies exposure overseas, all were between 20-29, were on holidays for an average of 15.4 days, 34% were bitten without initiating contact with the animals (they didn’t go to pet them), and NONE were working with animals.
-Urban exposures were 35% and rural was 34%.
-Most were bitten, some were scratched, and all these exposures happened in Thailand and Bali.
+However, both the Medical Journal of Australia and I believe these guidelines are insufficient.
+A study involving 65 individuals who sought treatment in Australia after overseas rabies exposure revealed that all were aged between 20-29, vacationing for an average of 15.4 days, and not working with animals.
+Interestingly, 34% were bitten without initiating contact with the animals, and the exposures occurred in both urban (35%) and rural (34%) settings, specifically in Thailand and Bali.

-Which brings us to Cholera.
-Whilst it’s a huge killer in the developing world, the risk of contracting cholera whilst travelling is incredibly low.
-In fact even if you travel to a cholera endemic area, you’re probably not going to get it (unless you start drinking the contaminated water source).
+Cholera is a major concern in developing countries and whilst it’s a huge killer in the developing world, the risk of contracting cholera whilst travelling is incredibly low.
+In fact, even if you travel to a cholera endemic area, you’re probably not going to get it (unless you start drinking the contaminated water source).
 BUT the vaccine does have one happy side effect.
 It reduces the chance of getting an E.Coli infection by about 67%, for 3 months.
 Now if you’re going to be backpacking through India, China or Africa, then this can be a real added layer of protection against food borne illness.

 Well, that’s what we’re for.
 Just because you can get all those shots doesn’t mean you have to every time.
 And even if a shot is recommended, you can say no.